‘Swing Time’, Part One, Chapter 2

 BETSEY

-They were here a while ago.
+They were here a little while ago.

 ROGER